The Heroku CLI

 ||Shows verbose debugging information|

-You can also check the CLI’s error logfile, stored at one of the following locations depending on your operating system:
+You can also check the CLI’s error logfile, stored at one of these locations, depending on your operating system.

-heroku plugins to list your installed plugins so you can make sure to reinstall them.
+heroku plugins to list your installed plugins so that you can make sure to reinstall them.

 ~/Library/Caches/herokuon macOS, or